Where to find sandbags for Hurricane Irma

 City of Orlando: Sandbags are available to the public beginning Thursday from 7 a.m. to 7 p.m. and Friday from 7 a.m. to 7 p.m. at City of Orlando Streets and Stormwater Division, 1010 Woods Avenue.
 Residents must show proof of residence and will be given 10 bags per address.

 City of Winter Park: Sandbags are available at the Public Works Compound, 1409 Howell Branch Road, from Wednesday until Friday from 9 a.m. to 4 p.m.
-There is a limit of 12 bags per resident.
+There is a limit of 8 bags per resident, while supplies last.
 Please bring proof of residency – driver’s license or utility bill statement.
-Residents are asked to enter the compound at the east gate closest to Fire Station 64 and drive straight through to Building 12.
+Residents are asked to enter the compound at the east gate closest to Fire Station 64 on and drive straight through to Building 12.
 The sandbag distribution area will be on your left.

 Seminole County: